 Excited to bring you another Plain to Polished post today!
 In this series we break down style by looking at plain outfits and talking about SIMPLE ways to make them polished.
 Simple is the name of the game!

 Today’s focus is on fit.
-In my online course Simply Put Together, we talk about how important fit is and then take the time to walk through how different garments should fit because it truly makes or breaks your outfits!
+In my online style membership, the PMT Style Club, we talk about how important fit is and then take the time to walk through how different garments should fit because it truly makes or breaks your outfits!

 Fit is so, so, so important for making your outfits look good.
 Stacy and Clinton from What Not to Wear used to say all the time, “If you don’t have fit, you don’t have style.”
 The way items fit you can totally change how an outfit looks, causing you to go from plain or frumpy to polished and put together, just by choosing things that fit better.